romi/Plant-Imager3/README.md

 ### Create a Virtual Environment

-If needed, start by creating a virtual environment named `plant_imager3`.
-Use the following command:
+To create a new conda environment, named `plant-imager3`, with Python3.11 & IPython:

 ```shell
 conda create -n plant-imager3 'python==3.11' ipython